Laser Skin Tightening

 Lasers are powerful tools for safe and effective skin tightening.
 If you are concerned about wrinkles or loose skin, laser skin tightening may be a good option for you.
 Laser skin tightening devices use an infrared light source to heat the collagen under the skin’s surface, causing the skin to contract and tighten.

-Clareon IPL utilizes a patented, highly safe light technology called Krypton.
+Clareon utilizes a patented, highly safe light technology called Krypton.
 This lamp utilizes the useful wavelengths of the spectrum without producing excessive melanin and blood absorption, a problem typical of older technology.
 Treatment is comfortable and has few visible side effects.
 Most patients benefit from a series of two-to-four sessions, though the best treatment plan for you will depend on your individual needs.

 - Discontinue use of Retin A, tretinoin, glycolic acid, or any wrinkle cream for one week prior to treatment.